11 Top-Rated Tourist Attractions in Belém

 Beyond Belém: Other Must-See Sights in and near Lisbon

-A visit to Belém can be combined with exploration farther west along the Lisbon coast as part of a day trip option, or to discover some of the excellent nearby beaches.
+Nearby Destinations: A visit to Belém can be combined with exploration farther west along the Lisbon coast as part of a day trip option, or to discover some of the excellent nearby beaches.
 It's certainly worth making the effort to travel out to Sintra, a magical and romantic destination located north of the Portuguese capital.
 To the south, across the River Tagus, are equally delightful destinations to absorb, like Setúbal.
-And there's always Lisbon's enchanting old quarter to slowly wander through, wide-eyed and smiling.